Archaeologist Tyler Olsen explains archaeology work while working special 2022 Fort McCoy dig

 |0

-This work, Archaeologist Tyler Olsen explains archaeology work while working special 2022 Fort McCoy dig, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Archaeologist Tyler Olsen explains archaeology work while working special 2022 Fort McCoy dig, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.